 I can’t pinpoint the exact moment I started to care about the environment; instead it was the culmination of a few defining moments (I think).
 I grew up in a single-parent household with an incredibly strong mother as my role model.
 She had a deep sense of social justice, which she instilled in my sister and me by example.
 She wasn’t particularly passionate about the environment or the outdoors, but she raised us to believe in everyone being given a fair go, and for me that ended up including our natural world.

-Mum and I were travelling on the tram together one evening when I was about 10 years old, when an elderly homeless man approached us for money.
-Everyone lowered their heads at him or pretended they didn’t have any cash, but mum handed over $5, even though she was unemployed at the time and we didn’t have all that much.
+When I was about 10 years old, Mum and I were travelling on the tram when an elderly homeless man approached us for money.
+Everyone lowered their heads at him or pretended they didn’t have any cash, but Mum handed over $5, even though she was unemployed at the time and we didn’t have all that much.
 I was almost embarrassed, because as a young child I interpreted this act as doing something that no-one else on the tram was willing to do, which made us different.

 When we hopped off I asked her why she gave him money when he’d likely go and buy alcohol with it and she said something along the lines of, “he’s an elderly man, who has fallen upon hard times.
 If buying alcohol is the only thing that brings him comfort, then so be it.
 I can’t change him, I can only make his night a little better.”
 It was a defining moment for me.